If you’re opening a bank account, you might be wondering: What’s the difference between a checking vs. savings account? And do I need both?

 How to open a checking or savings account with your bank

-Whether you’re opening an account online or with a brick-and-mortar bank, you’ll need to supply personal information such as your name, address, and date of birth.
-You’ll also need to provide an ID number, like your Social Security Number.
+Whether opening an account online or at a brick-and-mortar location, you must supply personal information such as your name, address, and date of birth.
+You’ll may also need to provide an ID number, like your Social Security Number.